19 Fascinating Things You Probably Didn’t Know About Lake Champlain In Vermont

 Vermont continues to provide recreational fun to residents and tourists.

-Lake Champlain is part of three states, Vermont, New York and Quebec, and two countries, Canada and United States.
+Lake Champlain is part of two states and one province, Vermont, New York, and Quebec, spanning across two countries, Canada and the United States.
 Most of the Lake Champlain is in the United States.

 In 1993, Lake Champlain briefly became one of the Great Lakes when President Clinton signed Senate Bill 927.
 This caused a small uproar and the Great Lake status was rescinded.
 The dates that Lake Champlain was one of the Great Lakes were from March 6 through March 24, 1998.